Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Summary Conclusions

 Hence, after stating our motivation and goals in section \ref{sec:intro}, we have reviewed in section \ref{sec:Data} the existing data, explaining the conflicts both within some given data sets and between different experiments.

 In section \ref{sec:DR} we have presented first a brief pedagogical introduction to dispersion relations, reviewing also seminal works and the state of the art for \pik and \pipikk dispersive approaches.
 Next, we have derived the different kinds of dispersion relations of relevance for our purposes, although the detailed and lengthy expressions of their integral kernels are provided in \ref{app:Kernels}.
 The reason to use several types of relations is twofold.
 On the one hand, they have different applicability regions, both in the real axis and on the complex plane.
-On the other hand, even for the same observables they may have different inputs or they may weight them in non-equivalent ways.
-The discussion of the applicability ranges, which we have shown how to maximize, is probably the most technical and we have relegated it to the long and thorough \ref{app:Applicability}.
-In particular, we use Forward Dispersion Relations (FDR) because, apart from their simplicity, they only involve $\pi K$ amplitudes, and constrain them up to 1.6 GeV.
+On the other hand, even for the same observables, they may have different inputs or they may weigh them in non-equivalent ways.
+The discussion of the applicability ranges, which we have shown how to maximize, is probably the most technical one and has been relegated to the long and thorough \ref{app:Applicability}.
+In particular, we use forward dispersion relations (FDR) because, apart from their simplicity, they only involve $\pi K$ amplitudes, and constrain them up to 1.6 GeV.
 However, in order to study $\pi K$ partial waves individually, we need to project them out of either fixed-$t$ (FTPWDR) or hyperbolic dispersion relations (HPWDR).
-Both them are limited to $\sim$1 GeV for real values of the energy.
-The former depend little on \pipikk, but cannot reach the \kap pole in the complex plane, whereas the later reach this pole region, but have sizable contributions from this crossed channel.
-At this point it is therefore relevant to consider also FTPWDR and HPWDR for the crossed channel \pipikk, which, as a technical difficulty, need input from the pseudophysical regime below the $K \bar K$ threshold, where no data exist and the amplitude has to be treated with the so-called Mushkelishvili-Omn\'es method, explained in section \ref{sec:MO}.
+Both of them are limited to $\sim$1 GeV for real values of the energy.
+The FTPWDRs depend little on \pipikk, but cannot reach the \kap pole in the complex plane, whereas the HPWDRs reach this pole region, but have sizable contributions from this crossed channel.
+At this point, it is therefore relevant to consider also FTPWDR and HPWDR for the crossed channel \pipikk, which, as a technical difficulty, need input from the pseudo-physical regime below the $K \bar K$ threshold, where no data exist and the amplitude has to be treated with the so-called Muskhelishvili-Omn\`{e}s method, explained in section \ref{sec:MO}.